bhauman/figwheel.tools/doc/NOTES.md

 # Why nREPL?

-*It is the widely deployed* and is the default for Clojure tooling communication.
+*It is the widely deployed* and is the default for Clojure tooling/repl communication.
 It works well enough and at it's base is simple enough to completely gut and start over.
 We should also understand that the ClojureScript community is still very small in relative terms and is